Nick Truesdell: Arizona Rattlers

-On October 14, 2016, he was selected by the Arizona Rattlers in the fifth round of the dispersal draft.
+On October 14, 2016, he was selected by the Arizona Rattlers in the fifth round of the AFL dispersal draft.

 Cleveland Gladiators

-He was then assigned to the Cleveland Gladiators on January 10, 2017.
+He was then assigned to the Cleveland Gladiators of the AFL on January 10, 2017.
 He was placed on reassignment by the Gladiators on March 17, 2017.

 Minnesota Vikings

-On March 25, 2017, Truesdell performed at the NFL Pro Player Combine (also known as veteran combine), where he impressed some NFL scouts after running the 40-yard dash in 4.47-4.60 seconds while measuring in at 6'6" and 252 lb.
+On March 25, 2017, Truesdell performed at the NFL Pro Player Combine (also known as veteran combine), where he impressed some NFL scouts after running the 40-yard dash in 4.47–4.60 seconds while measuring in at 6'6" and 252 lb.
 He received contract offers from the Oakland Raiders, New York Jets, Cincinnati Bengals, Minnesota Vikings, Los Angeles Rams, Atlanta Falcons, Indianapolis Colts, New York Giants, and the Tennessee Titans.
 On March 30, 2017, Truesdell signed with the Minnesota Vikings.
 He was waived on September 2, 2017.
 He was signed to the Vikings' practice squad on January 16, 2018.

-Alliance of American Football
+Salt Lake Stallions

 In late 2018, Truesdell joined the Salt Lake Stallions of the Alliance of American Football.
 In 8 games, Truesdell caught 24 passes for 269 yards and 3 touchdowns; only 3 out of 27 passing attempts thrown his way resulted in incompletions, for a catch rate of 89%.